c4vxl/ReverseProxy/readme.md

 - Type:
     - [1] HTTP: Configure a basic HTTP reverse proxy.
     - [2] HTTPS: Configure an HTTPS reverse proxy.<br>
       _When using this, you don't have to setup an ssl certificate on your Web-Server.
-In fact this will break the connection!_
+In fact this would break the connection!_
     - [3] STREAM: Configure a stream reverse proxy.